Trump Delays Immigration Raids, Giving Democrats 'Two Weeks' To Reform Asylum Laws

 ICE sent letters in February to more than 2,000 migrants whose cases the Justice Department fast-tracked as a way of sending a deterrent message to families considering crossing the U.S. border illegally.

+"If Congress does not change the laws to ensure illegal aliens can be promptly removed at the southern border, there is no alternative but to continuously arrest these fugitive aliens in the interior," a spokeswoman for ICE said in a statement on Saturday.

-In an interview with NPR, Acting ICE Director Mark Morgan said many of those immigrant families are ignoring requests to turn themselves in.
+In an interview with NPR, Acting ICE Director Mark Morgan said many immigrant families are ignoring requests to turn themselves in.

 "So what are our options?"
 Morgan said.
 "They've had due process, they've had access to attorneys, they've had access to interpreters.
 Majority of them don't even show up.
 And then when they didn't show up, they received ordered removal in absentia," he said.
 "We have no choice."